onkelfiets/saleor-plugin-auth0/README.md

-# saleor-plugin-openid
+# saleor-plugin-auth0

-A simple plugin to use openid authentication
+A simple plugin to use auth0 authentication